Bella-DeFinTech/across-relayer-monitoring/README.md

        value TEXT NOT NULL,                           -- State value updated_at INTEGER NOT NULL                    -- When state was last updated )

 ```

+## Order of operations
+- first step, calculate from program restart date (2025)
+- later, let's see if we can compute from the beginning.

 ## Program Flow